moneroguides/1x04-using-monero-with-enhanced-privacy/script.md

 The "Coins" tab in Feather is great for managing both of these practices.
 To churn, simply right click on one of your owned outputs and select "Sweep output".
 When the new window opens, select "Send to self (churn)". **When using the send to self function, Feather will send that output to your primary address.**

 Another helpful feature of Feather wallet is the ability to freeze outputs.
 This is useful when you have multiple outputs from different sources in the same account.
-Freezing them prevents Featehr from using them when generating new transactions.
+Freezing them prevents Featehr from using them when generating new transactions. you will notice that the avilable balance in the tool bar has changed to reflect this.

 With these ideas in mind in addition to what was learnt in video three about account management, you now have a wide range of tools to increase your level of privacy when using the network.